tutcsis/SDCF/README.md

 ## Proposed System Architecture
 The proposed dataset was developed by following two sub-stages.
 * In the first stage, this research proposes a new labeling scheme of citation functions.
-* In the second stage, we develop a new dataset of citation functions using semiautomatic approach.
+* In the second stage, we develop a new dataset of citation functions using the semiautomatic approach.
-  * The semiautomatic approach is implemented by creating a development dataset (manually labeled dataset), and the final dataset (autmatically labeled dataset).
+  * The semiautomatic approach is implemented by creating a development dataset (manually labeled dataset), and the final dataset (automatically labeled dataset).
-* Furthermore, we apply the Active Learning (AL) method as low resurce scenarios.
+* Furthermore, we apply the Active Learning (AL) method as low resource scenarios.

-The whole stages of dataset building is shown in the following figure.
+The whole stages of dataset building are shown in the following figure.

 ![picture alt](https://github.com/tutcsis/SDCF/blob/main/Images/new-whole-diagram.png "Title is optional")